robclewley/fovea/README.md

 graphics.py includes two main classes for managing GUIs, Layers, and the graphical objects stored inside them:

-_plotter2D_ creates the graphical components for specific calculations.
+_Plotter_ creates the graphical components for specific calculations.
 It can be used to create and store new figures and Layers and generates artists placed upon them (data, text, axis lines, etc.).
 For example, two Layers containing clusters of data points observed during two separate experiments may be created and entitled as ‘exp1_data’ and ‘exp2_data’ using separate calls to the method add_layer, then the boundaries of the figure containing these layers may be resized with the method auto_scale_domain.
 The following code snippet demonstrates how layers can be initialized in a single axes object and used to store different types of data:

 ```python
 plotter = gui.plotter